WPDevelopers/disable-comments/readme.txt

 == Changelog ==

+= 1.5.2 =
+* Fix Javascript errors when the Meta widget is enabled.
+* Hide comments link from the Welcome panel.

 = 1.5.1 =
 * Hide existing comments if there are any.
 * Filter the comments link in the Meta widget if it is enabled.